 If you have a medical emergency, phone 999 and tell them you have coronavirus symptoms.

 As we look to the future and to allow us to provide information for patients on our services we have moved coronavirus information to the Further Information section of our website.
 New topic headings will be detailed here initially.

 *NEW* Covid-19 vaccination status scheme launched

-Information on the way our services are offered will be posted on this page.
-Please keep checking here for updates as this is an ever changing situation.
+Information on the way our services are offered will be posted on this page and throughout our website.

 All our appointments and now offered by telephone in the first instance but we are still seeing patients face to face upon invite by the clinician where there is a clinical need.
-We are sending prescriptions directly to pharmacies so that you do not have to come and collect them and we are sending sick lines directly to you via post where relevant.
+We are sending prescriptions directly to pharmacies so that you can minimise your visits to different places and we are sending sick lines directly to you via post where relevant.
 Online patient registration is also available.

 We would like to thank every patient and visitor who has and continue to help us to implement our restrictions.
 We appreciate that this is a frustrating time and you may be anxious about health matters but please be patient and kind to our staff and adhere to any requests for information.
 We all try our best to look after your health and to help with any queries or concerns you have and have done so all through the pandemic.
 Please think twice before raising your voice, swearing or making unreasonable demands.
 We are all human too.
 We have had a few incidents lately where our Reception team have been subject to abuse when taking calls from patients.
 We are all working hard to serve our community at this time and your patience and support is very much appreciated.

 What to do if you are unwell - appointment system